Hawaii Medicaid / Med-QUEST Eligibility for Long-Term Care: Income & Asset Limits

 Specific Hawaii Medicaid Programs

 1) QUEST Integration Program – The QI Program is a managed care program that combined two previous programs: QUEST and QUEST Expanded Access (QExA).
-While medical care is provided via QI, nursing home care and long-term home and community based services are also available to help seniors remain living in their homes, assisted living residences, expanded adult residential care homes, and community care foster family homes.
+While medical care is provided via QI, nursing home care and long-term home and community based services are also available to help seniors remain living in their homes, assisted living residences, and community care foster family homes.
 Long-term services and supports may include adult day care, homemaker services, personal emergency response systems, home modifications, respite care, and chore services.

 2) Money Follows the Person – This federal program helps institutionalized persons who are eligible for Medicaid to transition back home or into the community.